-Measure Type Sampled Reported Evaluated Realization Common Reasons for Discrepancy - '' Measures kWh kWh Rate (%) Air Conditioners 16 747,411 198,771 27% Ten sampled Air Conditioner measures included dual enthalpy economizers, which were evaluated using eQuest energy models by facility type and location.
-Energy models indicate economizers save, on average, 0-2.1 kWh/ton, while reported savings utilize a deemed value of 276 kWh/ton based on the PSD. ^a Metered data for 10 sites indicated lower energy savings on average than estimated in the reported documentation Chillers 10 1,326,824 650,737 49% Metered data for four sites indicated much lower chiller loads than estimated in the reported documentation, resulting in low realization rates.
-One sampled chiller, accounting for 50% of all sampled chiller measure kWh savings, served a data center that was minimally loaded, resulting in very low evaluated savings. ^b Energy Recovery Units 3 47,432 47,279 100% Minimal discrepancies found.
+Measure Type Sampled Measures Reported kWh Evaluated kWh Realization Rate (%) Common Reasons for Discrepancy Air Conditioners 16 747,411 198,771 27% Ten sampled Air Conditioner measures included dual enthalpy economizers, which were evaluated using eQuest energy models by facility type and location.
+Energy models indicate economizers save, on average, 0-2.1 kWh/ton, while reported savings utilize a deemed value of 276 kWh/ton based on the PSD.
+Metered data for 10 sites indicated lower energy savings on average than estimated in the reported documentation Chillers 10 1,326,824 650,737 49% Metered data for four sites indicated much lower chiller loads than estimated in the reported documentation, resulting in low realization rates.
+One sampled chiller, accounting for 50% of all sampled chiller measure kWh savings, served a data center that was minimally loaded, resulting in very low evaluated savings.
+Energy Recovery Units 3 47,432 47,279 100% Minimal discrepancies found.
 Envelope Upgrades 1 534 441 83% No calculations were provided with reported documentation.
-Evaluated savings were based on the Berkley Lab WINDOW computer program.c Heat Pumps 3 7,181 7,181 100% No discrepancies found.
+Evaluated savings were based on the Berkley Lab WINDOW computer program.
+10 .
+Heat Pumps 3 7,181 7,181 100% No discrepancies found.
 Heat Recovery 1 11,379 0 0% This measure involved the installation of ductwork to remove heat from conditioned areas produced by air compressors.
-The Team found that air compressors were installed in a dedicated unconditioned space for air compressors, resulting in no cooling savings realized.
-Variable Frequency Drives 4 165,345 85,002 51% The condensing pumps served by VFDs at one site were found to have failed, and the facility was running on rented constant-speed pumps.
+The Team found the air compressors to be installed in an unconditioned space.
+Variable Frequency Drives 4 165,345 85,002 51% The condensing pumps served by VFDs at one site were found to have failed, and the facility was running on rented pumps.
 Variable Refrigerant Flow Systems 5 44,642 51,378 115% Metered data for two sites indicated greater evaluated energy savings due to higher average loads.
-Observed energy efficiency ratio values were found to deviate slightly from reported Energy Efficiency Ratio values, with minimal impact on evaluated savings.
+Observed Energy Efficiency Ratio values were found to deviate slightly from reported Energy Efficiency Ratio values, with minimal impact on evaluated savings.